Jassos/covid19-data-cleaning-sampling/README.md

 ## Objectives

+- Understand context of the data and try to use it
 - Clean and preprocess raw COVID-19 datasets.
 - Handle missing or inconsistent data entries.
-- Generate representative samples using statistical methods.
-- Explore and visualize key patterns in infection rates, recoveries, and deaths.
+- Change values in the data-sets using dictionaries to get more cleanest information

-##  Tools & Technologies
+## Technologies

-- Python 3.x
+- Jupyter Notebook
 - Pandas
 - NumPy
 - Matplotlib / Seaborn
-- Jupyter Notebook

 ##  Key Features

 - Outlier detection and correction.
 - Missing value imputation.
 - Stratified and random sampling for analysis.
-- Visualizations of trends over time (cases, recoveries, deaths).
-- Exportable cleaned datasets.